rajpabari/cs140e-25win/labs/2-gpio/docs/lecture.md

    device generally definitional passive voice.  that's just the way it is.  big improvement: examples.

 in general:
     - find the weird addresses.
     - find the weird values to set.
     - see if any erratta.

-            0. dev barrier
+    - dev barrier
-            1. initialize to known values [typically not RMW]
+    - initialize to known values [typically not RMW]
-            2. dev barrier
-            3. use

-            we do so using PUT/GET

-        make sure you know when RMW
+    - make sure you know when RMW

-   - errata
-        they get right to it tho!

     - basic idea:
         - set to input/output/etc RMW: 3 bits.
         - GPIO_OUT for pin
         - GPIO_IN for reading
         -
         - put PUT32/GET32
         - strip off bits
         - see whether you need to RMW or just W
         - why INPUT/OUTPUT different?

-  - easiest: swap sd cards.  works?  sd card corrupted or yours came loose.

-  - next: plug in a new pi into your pcb (w SD card).  if that works its pi issue.  if that does not work: make sure your partner can boot the same pi to catch mistake.

-  - next: swap pcb (these rarely seem to break).
-  - if that doesn't work not much left, let us know!

-    - we give software that you can quickly run.  if your PATH and bin is setup, 4-checkoff should compile and run.

 ---------------------------------------------------------------------
 ### Unclassified